alphagov/govuk-developer-docs/source/manual/transition-a-site.html.md

 Note: This will include 404s, 301s, etc.

-### 3) Cleaning up URLs
+### 3) Clean up URLs

 **Strip paths and pattern**

 There are lots of file formats we don't want to provide mappings for, like static assets, images, or common spammy/malicious crawlers.
-These can be stripped with using the [strip_mappings.sh][smsh] script.
+These can be stripped using the [strip_mappings.sh][smsh] script.

 [smsh]: https://github.com/alphagov/transition-config/blob/master/tools/strip_mappings.sh

 **Query parameter analysis**

-From your set of URLs, you can attempt to identify significant querystring parameter names and then add them to the site configuration file in transition-config.
-A querystring parameter is considered significant if it significantly changes the content seen on the old site and/or it would be mapped to a different new URL.
+From your set of URLs, you can attempt to identify significant query string parameter names and then add them to the site configuration file in transition-config.
+A query string parameter is considered significant if it significantly changes the content seen on the old site and/or it would be mapped to a different new URL.